nlxai/sdk/packages/website/src/content/03-05-guide-show-hide-touchpoint.md

     userId: crypto.randomUUID(),
   },
 }).then((touchpoint) => {
-  // To remove the widget (e.g., on a button click or page navigation): document
+  // To remove Touchpoint (e.g., on a button click or page navigation): document
     .getElementById("remove-chat-button")
     .addEventListener("click", () => {